Skip to content

 Update Cell Format in Excel Spreadsheet File

-Many of the Volgistics report formats allow you to create reports as Microsoft Excel spread sheet files.
-This help topic explains how cells in Microsoft Excel spread sheet files you create in Volgistics are formatted, and how to change cell formatting to suit your needs using Microsoft Excel.
+Many of the Volgistics report formats allow you to create reports as Microsoft Excel spreadsheet files.
+This help topic explains how cells in Microsoft Excel spreadsheet files you create in Volgistics are formatted, and how to change cell formatting to suit your needs using Microsoft Excel.

-Each of the cells in an Excel spread sheet has a specific cell "format."
+Each of the cells in an Excel spreadsheet has a specific cell format.
 A cell's format affects the way the information in the cell is displayed, and whether or not you can perform calculations on the information in the cell.
 For example, cells formatted as Text or General cannot be included in calculations until their format is changed to Number in Excel.

 How Volgistics Sets Cell Formatting